-- Evaluating the Group's assessment of control or significant influence for each investment vehicle, and the requirements of Australian Accounting Standards. - Performing independent assessment of control or significant influence over the associate investments with consideration to: - · Equity ownership - Representation on the Board of the directors of the investee - · Participation and ability for the Group to influence decision making of the investee - · Material transactions between the Group and the investee - Obtaining external confirmation of the Group's ownership interest in the investees, recalculated the carrying amount by agreeing inputs such as net asset value and share prices of the investees.

-Accounting for investments in associates - continued

-WHY SIGNIFICANT HOW OUR AUDIT ADDRESSED THE KEY AUDIT MATTER Performing an impairment assessment on investment in associates.
-This included an assessment of objective evidence of impairment, in accordance with the requirements of Australian Accounting Standards, for associates where the carrying amount exceeded the fair value.
-Testing the appropriateness and accuracy of the accounting for the sale of investments.
-Assessing the adequacy of the disclosures included in Note 6 to the financial report in accordance with Australian Accounting Standards.
+- Evaluating the Group's assessment of control or significant influence for each investment vehicle, and the requirements of Australian Accounting Standards. - Performing independent assessment of control or significant influence over the associate investments with consideration to: - Equity ownership - o Representation on the Board of the directors of the investee - Participation and ability for the Group to influence decision making of the investee - o Material transactions between the Group and the investee - Obtaining external confirmation of the Group's ownership interest in the investees, recalculated the carrying amount by agreeing inputs such as net asset value and share prices of the investees. - Performing an impairment assessment on investment in associates.
+This included an assessment of objective evidence of impairment, in accordance with the requirements of Australian Accounting Standards, for associates where the carrying amount exceeded the fair value. - ► Testing the appropriateness and accuracy of the accounting for the sale of investments. - Assessing the adequacy of the disclosures included in Note 6 to the financial report in accordance with Australian Accounting Standards.